 It’s pretty simple, right?
 We specify how we want to classify our elements by providing a Function, that’s it!

 What about the other groupingBy methods available?
 For example:

 public static <T,K,A,D> Collector<T,?,Map<K,D>> groupingBy(Function<? super T,? extends K> classifier, Collector<? super T,A,D> downstream)

 This method accepts a second argument which is a Collector; we’ll see now how powerful this would be for grouping elements!

 We are going to transform our previous example to show the average salary for each age range.
 We just have to provide a way to collect our already grouped data and Java provides plenty of collectors that are available to us.
 Remember that they are in Collectors class!

 Keeping in mind that our salary is a double, if we take a look at Collectors class we can find the averagingDouble method.
 Knowing that, calculating the average salary for each age range is as simple as this:

 That’s brilliant, isn’t it?
-We can do any of these operations very easily with Java Streams, we just need to provide the right functions and understand this new concept of functional programming.
+We can do any of these operations very easily with streams, we just need to provide the right functions and understand this new concept of functional Java programming.
 Once we have a good command of that, our possibilities are almost limitless!

 This way of programming is clearly less error-prone and much more readable than the old way of doing things.